natasha-dudek/sea_otter_microbiota/README.md

-# Sea otters microbiota project
+# Sea otter microbiota project

 This repository contains the R version 3.6.1 implementation of the analysis of the microbiota of sea otters described in: